marcus-nystrom/SMITE/readme.md

 To run the toolbox, it is required to install the SMI iViewX SDK version 4.4.26.
 PsychoPy 1.90.1 stand alone is recommended.

 Tested on Windows PsychoPy 1.90.1.
+Also tested with PsychoPy3, Beta 10 (but see issue below).

 ## Usage
 As demonstrated in the demo scripts, the toolbox is configured through